-Review of applications will begin 1 December 2014 and continue until finalists are identified, no later than the end of January.
+Review of applications will begin 15 December 2016 and continue until the position is filled.